-To be recommended for the Master of Business Administration, Master of Arts in Counseling degree, Master of Arts in Education degree, and the Master of Music Education degree a student must satisfy all requirements prescribed by the relevant program with a cumulative GPA of 3.00 within the published time limit and be in good academic standing.
+To be recommended for the Master of Business Administration, Master of Arts in Counseling degree, and the Master of Athletic Training degree a student must satisfy all requirements prescribed by the relevant program with a cumulative GPA of 3.00 within the published time limit and be in good academic standing.
 All students maintaining continuous enrollment will be held to the catalog requirements in effect at the time of their first coursework taken toward their graduate degree.
 Students may also elect a more recent catalog for their graduate degree requirements.
 The only curriculum exceptions relate to prerequisite changes, licensure changes, and accreditation standards.